A New Look at the Position Operator in Quantum Theory: Discussion and conclusion

 As noted in Sec. \ref{WPW}, in standard quantum theory photons comprising a classical electromagnetic wave packet cannot be (approximately) treated as pointlike particles in view of the WPW paradox.
 However, in our approach, in view of the absence of WPS for massless particles, the usual intuition is restored and photons comprising a divergent classical wave packet can be (approximately) treated as pointlike particles.
 Moreover, the phenomenon of divergence of a classical wave packet can now be naturally explained simply as a consequence of the fact that different photons in the packet have different momenta.

-Our result resolves the above paradoxes and, in view of the above discussion, also poses a problem whether the results of classical electrodynamics can be applied for wave packets moving for a long period of time.
+Our consideration also poses a problem whether the results of classical electrodynamics can be applied for wave packets moving for a long period of time.
 For example, as noted in Sec. \ref{experiment}, even classical theory predicts that when a wave packet emitted in a gamma-ray burst or by a pulsar reaches the Earth, the width of the packet is extremely large (while the value predicted by standard quantum theory is even much greater) and this poses a problem whether such a packet can be detected.
-We believe that a natural explanation of why classical theory does not apply in this case follows.
+A natural explanation of why classical theory does not apply in this case follows.
 As noted in Sec. \ref{momentum}, classical electromagnetic fields should be understood as a result of taking mean characteristics for many photons.
 Then the fields will be (approximately) continuous if the density of the photons is high.
 However, for a divergent beam of photons their density decreases with time.
 Hence after a long period of time the mean characteristics of the photons in the beam cannot represent continuous fields.
 In other words, in this situation the set of photons cannot be effectively described by classical electromagnetic fields.